RjChiba/n-token-search/README.md

 # n-token search engine

-full-text engine using n-token method.
+full-text search engine using n-gram based and tokenizer.

 ## requirements
 * python3.9 or older